 1-Hour Pressure Cooker Texas-Style Chile Con Carne

-Chili recipes call for all kinds of ingredients: sometimes beans, sometimes tomatoes, sometimes even sweet potatoes.
+Chili recipes may call for all kinds of ingredients: sometimes beans, sometimes tomatoes, sometimes even sweet potatoes.
 But if you ask a Texan, the only things that belong in chili are beef and peppers.
-Here's a fast technique that makes a great Texas bowl of red.
+Here's a fast technique that makes a great bowl of Texas red.

 The Best Tamale Pie With Braised Skirt Steak, Charred Corn, and Brown Butter Cornbread Crust

 Classic tamale pie—chili topped with cornbread—is usually made with ground beef.
 This recipe goes a step further and replaces the ground beef with tender skirt steak, which we pair with charred corn, dried chilies, olives, and cheese.
-We cook it all until the beef is falling apart (which is much faster in the pressure cooker), then top it with nutty cornbread that's flavored with browned butter.
+We cook it all until the beef is falling apart (a much faster process in the pressure cooker), then top it with nutty cornbread that's flavored with browned butter.

-This tart tomatillo-based green chile is made with a trio of peppers: earthy poblanos, spicy jalapeños, and grassy Anaheims (or Hatch chilies, if you can get them).
+This tart tomatillo-based green chili is made with a trio of peppers: earthy Poblanos, spicy jalapeños, and grassy Anaheims (or Hatch chilies, if you can get them).
 The recipe couldn't be easier—just cook everything together, remove and shred the chicken, blend the sauce, and it's ready to eat.

 Easy Pressure Cooker Chicken Enchiladas

-A pressure cooker is one of the best tools for enchilada making—use it to cook down chicken and vegetables and you'll get a filling and a sauce at the same time.
-We dump everything into the pot without searing because the ingredients are plenty flavorful as is.
-After the chicken and sauce are done you just have to roll up the enchiladas, dip them, and bake them for 15 to 20 minutes under a blanket of cheese.
+A pressure cooker is one of the best tools for enchilada-making—use it to cook down chicken and vegetables, and you'll get a filling and a sauce at the same time.
+We dump everything into the pot without searing, because the ingredients are plenty flavorful as they are.
+After the chicken and sauce are done, just roll up the enchiladas, dip them, and bake them for 15 to 20 minutes under a blanket of cheese.

 Pressure Cooker Ragù Bolognese

 This method gives you a rich Bolognese in half the time it would take in a Dutch oven.
 We make our ragù with pork and beef—some recipes use veal, but it's expensive and mostly just adds gelatin.
-We leave it out and just add in a few powdered gelatin packets instead.
+We leave it out and add a few powdered-gelatin packets instead.

 Pressure Cooker Tomato Sauce

-Homemade tomato sauce on a weeknight in March?
+Homemade tomato sauce on a weeknight, in winter?
 It's totally possible—the pressure cooker excels at making things taste like they've cooked for hours.
-We're obviously not using fresh tomatoes this time of year; just make sure you're working with high-quality whole peeled tomatoes.
+We're obviously not using fresh tomatoes this time of year; just make sure you're working with high-quality canned whole tomatoes.
 Then sauce your pasta the right way!